collectivecardgame/library/website/blog/2019-11-18-turn-structure-change.md

 - The Undo button does nothing.
 There'll be a delay getting this fixed because it depends on getting updated board art.
 - Story mode is disabled.
 Now isn't a good time to invite friends because our tutorial is disabled.
 - The turn timer hasn't been updated to track across priority passes.
 This will be a high priority fix once we decide to keep the new turn structure.

+## Other Changes

+- Ranked and Casual have been combined into a single mode “Versus” for the time being.
+    - Versus uses the former ranked leaderboard.
+All cards in the Collection are allowed.
+    - The monthly delay on cards has also been removed from Astral Gauntlet.
+- Cards in your hand have to be dragged out to be played.
+Previously you could click them to queue them up, but we worry that's too error-prone now that Undo is gone.
+- Core Set
+    - Gladiator Mace now costs 2.

+## Limboed Cards

+These are in limbo due to interacting with the resolving zone:

+- Archmage Melidas
+- Zzikk, the Scheming
+- Wormhole Investigator
+- Rebound
+- Rapid Onset Evolution
+- Deep-Sea Passage
+- Disruption Mage
+- Ophidia, World Parasite
+- Eternal Flame
+- Galactic Command Post
+- The Vannullifier
+- Backstage Valkyrie
+- Reversal Mage
+- Counterspell
+- Arcane Power Staff
+- Radioactive Mutagen

+These are preemptively limboed for balance:

+- Honeypot Ant Brew